 Furthermore, frequent collaboration with professionals outside of the academy ensures that our students gain experience in a wide range of practices and establish a valuable network within the working field.
 To see what our alumni have gone on to to do with their degrees, please visit our community page.

-The Master of Graphic Design maintains strong connections with designers, publishers and institutions in the Netherlands and abroad.
-Recent collaborations include: Pratt Institute (New York), Hochschule für Gestaltung und Kunst (Zürich) and Design Academy Eindhoven.
+Situated Design maintains strong connections with designers, publishers and institutions in the Netherlands and abroad.
+Recent collaborations include: Pratt Institute New York, Design Museum, V2_Lab for Unstable Media, JADS, DDW.
 Visit our blog to see what our students are up to.